 "We came to help.
 This thing is after Stan."
 I pleaded.
 The sounds of our voices echoing in the dank darkness.

 My father took in the looks on Stan's and my face and turned back to the opening before us.
 There was nothing he could do, we were in this together now.
-Looking into the yawning maw we could see something that encompassed the entire width of the crevasse.
+Looking into the yawning maw, we could see something that encompassed the entire width of the chasm.
 In the dim light of our flashlight, it seemed at first to be the floor of the pit.
 After staring down for some time, we noticed moments of movement.
-We came to the unfathomable conclusion that whatever this was we were only seeing a portion of it.
+We came to the unfathomable conclusion that whatever this was, we were only seeing a portion of it.
 The rest was buried beneath eons of ancient rock, exposed by some seismic activity.
-Father confirmed this as he whispered, "It's just as I thought, the same quakes that created the unexpected chamber claiming the lives of the miners must have been generated by this, thing."
+Father confirmed this as he whispered, "It's just as I thought, the same quakes that created the unexpected chamber must have been generated by this, thing."

 My mother was never the same after that.
 Stan's mother was committed to the Danbury Sanatorium several miles from town.
-It was bad enough after her husband had died but losing her little boy was too much to endure.
+It was bad enough after her husband had died, but losing her little boy was too much to endure.
 She finally broke and could no longer care for herself.
 My mother became more withdrawn after the incident pulling away from everyone around her.
 Our relationship grew stronger as we were left to pick up the pieces and carry on.
 A heavy shroud hung over our lives from that day forward.
 Nothing would ever be the same.
 My mother never knew the truth of the thing.
-I explained that my father, Stan and I had gone walking in the woods and found a cave entrance.
-My father being a geologist could not resist investigating the uncharted depths.
-There was a cave in and I had made it out.
+I explained that my father, Stan, and I had gone walking in the woods and found a cave entrance.
+My father, as a geologist, could not resist investigating the uncharted depths.
+There was a cave-in, and I had made it out.
 This was my story.
-I did not tell of the thing we saw in there of the horror that had plagued this area for centuries.
+I did not tell of the thing we saw or the horror that plagued this area for centuries.
 No one would ever know the sacrifice my father had made for the people of the town.
 No one that is, except me.

 I write this down now because of a new discovery that I have come to find.
-I am now older and after years even I had forgotten the tale of the Seed Man.
+I am now older, and after years even I had forgotten the tale of the Seed Man.
 I had convinced myself that my fake story was the truth and that I had created the other in my mind as a coping mechanism for my grief at losing my father.
 My mother died five years ago and with her went the last remnants of the truth of that day in my mind.
 That is until this morning.
-I read in the paper that a seismic event had opened an as yet undiscovered cavern in the old abandoned mine.
-The same one that had claimed the miners all that time ago and launched my father into the investigation that would end in his demise.
+I read in the paper that a seismic event had opened an undiscovered cavern in the old abandoned mine.
+The mine that claimed those miners all that time ago.
+The mine that launched my father into the investigation that ended in his demise.
 I went to the attic immediately and searched through old boxes for what might be left of my father's research.
-I found a bound leather folder in a box at the far corner of the attic and opened it.
-It was, in fact, all of the research my father had gathered since the day of the cave-in at the mine.
+I found a bound leather folder in a crate at the far corner of the attic and opened it.
+It was, in fact, the research my father had gathered since the day of the cave-in at the mine.
 I sat in the dust through the day and pored over my father's last contribution to the tale of the Seed Man.

-My father had tracked occurrences of seismic activity in the region going back to the Mohegan tribe's tales of the shaking mountain.
+My father had tracked occurrences of seismic activity in the region, going back to the Mohegan tribe's tales of the shaking mountain.
 He had correlated these events to happenings of cave-ins and missing children in the area.
 It was a match, each event started with seismic activity followed by some sort of cave-in somewhere on the mountain, then promptly followed by tales of missing children.
-This tracked with everything Stan and I had found about the events of missing children in the area with the exception that we had found the ages of the missing children had increased over the years.
+This tracked with everything Stan and I had found about the missing children in the area.
 The conclusion my father came to was that something was being unearthed when these seismic events took place.
 The rock in the area would crack and open new avenues for whatever this thing was to access the world above.
 My father believed it was some sort of parasite that preyed on human beings and hypothesized that it could be thousands of years old.
-I, in turn, hypothesized that somehow it was feeding on the intellect of its victims, gaining knowledge with each passing event allowing it to infect the minds of more developed hosts.
-It seemed to me that the slug-like detachments of the thing were using some sort of organic poison to cause nightmares in its victims that would break down their grip on reality until it was able to call them to it.
+I, in turn, speculated that somehow it was feeding on the intellect of its victims.
+Gaining knowledge with each passing event allowing it to infect the minds of more developed hosts.
+It seemed that the slug-like detachments of the thing we're using some organic poison to cause nightmares in its victims.
+Those dreams would break down their grip on reality until it was able to call them to it.
 It had to start with younger minds because they were more easily stripped of their grip on reality.
-As it gained more knowledge it would be able to develop more complex dreamscapes that could work on more evolved minds.
-My father and Stan were two of the smartest people I have ever known and whatever this thing was able to absorb from them sent shivers down my spine.
+As it gained more knowledge, it would be able to develop more complex dreamscapes that could work on more evolved minds.
+My father and Stan were two of the smartest people I have ever known, and whatever this thing was able to absorb from them sent shivers down my spine.